 Bake for about 10 minutes.
 Leave the donuts in the pan for a couple minutes and then place on a cooling rack.

 Sprinkle some pink Himalayan sea salt on top of each donut.

 Place in the fridge for a couple minutes for the icing to harden.

 - 2 eggs

-- 1/4 cup + 2 tablespoons extra virgin coconut oil, melted and cooled a bit
+- ¼ cup + 2 tablespoons refined coconut oil, melted and cooled a bit (butter or ghee works)

 - 1 teaspoon vanilla extract